 You sometimes forget your boss is the boss and not a friend.
 Love affairs that go wrong can make future work interactions tricky.
 Sometimes you need an escape from your “crew.”
 As I moved along in my career, I realized that separation of work and the rest of your life is important, and I learned to maintain different relationships with co-workers that were healthier and more productive.
 I never forget who the captain is and I always have an escape pod!

 There is always a way.
-The Star Trek crew, no matter original, TNG, Deep Space Nine, Enterprise or Voayager never gave up or gave in.
-They sometimes came close, but in the end they always found a way to not get blown up.
+The Star Trek crew, no matter original, TNG, Deep Space Nine, Enterprise or Voyager never gave up or gave in.
+They sometimes came close, but in the end, they always found a way to not get blown up.
 So when you think the situation is impossible and there are no outs, think twice.
 There is always an alternative.

 Call your Geordi when you need an engineering mine, your Data when you need an impartial opinion, or your Warf if you need someone to kick some ass, but more likely than not, there is someone in your crew who can help you get out of any tough situations.